 Maleficent is available On Blu-ray™ & Digital HD Nov 4, also on Disney Movies anywhere.
 Do you plan to see it?
 Or see it again?!

 I like how the movie, Maleficent, makes it clear that there are two sides to every story.
 Before we only knew that Maleficent was evil, dark, and scary.
-With the Maleficent movie, we understand what made her that way and what’s more, we get to see growth in her character over the course of the movie.
+With the Maleficent movie, we understand what made her that way.
+What’s more?
+We get to see growth in her character over the course of the movie.
 There are many lessons in the movie for those that look carefully at the story.
 I like for my children to understand that there is more than one side to a story.
 I like for them to see actions have consequences.
-I like for them to understand that a person can change if they choose to do so.
+It is also good for them to understand that a person can change if they choose to do so.
 Those are just some of the things I enjoyed about the movie.

-I think it is important to share that there are two sides to every story with your kids because it is an important life lesson that they will need to understand throughout life as they interact with people.
+I think it is important to share that there are two sides to every story with your kids.
+It is an important life lesson that they will need to understand throughout life as they interact with people.
 If you can see another person’s point of view and learn about what motivates their behavior, it is easier to work with that person.

 Tips for helping kids see both sides to every story:

 Help your child think about the sequence of events and what happened from both perspectives.
-Many times they get angry because of something that happened without thinking about what happened right before that may have led to it.
+Many times they get angry because of something that happened.
+However they fail to think about what happened right before that may have led to it.

-Ask your child to put themselves in the other party’s shoes and think about how it would feel to be the other person.
+Ask your child to put themselves in the other party’s shoes.
+Think about how it would feel to be the other person.

 Help your child work out a solution for resolving the problem.
 Ask them what they think would help.
-If they don’t know, make multiple suggestions so they can learn to come up with solutions for problems and choose the best course.
+If they don’t know, make multiple suggestions.
+In this way, they can learn to come up with solutions for problems and choose the best course.

 Be supportive of your child.
 It is OK for children to feel angry or sad- even when it may seem unreasonable.
 Often they just don’t know how to process the emotions.
-If you help them (and you) understand how they are feeling and take steps to move to a better feeling, they will be able to begin to do that for themselves.
+Help them understand how they are feeling and take steps to move to a better feeling.
+This process will enable them to begin to do that for themselves.

 Do you have any tips for helping kids see both sides to every story?